 Commitment to Pro Bono

 Mr. Lanstra’s pro bono representations have produced significant victories for his clients, including a published decision protecting disability rights in the California Court of Appeal.
 His contributions earned him the State Bar of California’s Wiley W. Manuel Award for Pro Bono Legal Services.

 Mr. Lanstra also regularly supervises and counsels the pro bono representations of Skadden associates.
 These collaborations have resulted in significant victories, including successful appeals regarding immigration and civil claims against the government before the U.S. Court of Appeals for the Ninth Circuit, obtaining important protections for the hearing impaired through impact litigation commenced in the U.S. District Court (C.D.
 Cal.), and influential amici curiae briefs submitted in federal and state courts.

 Mr. Lanstra serves as the attorney development partner for litigators in the Los Angeles office.
 In that role, he is responsible for leading the training and mentoring of the litigation department’s associates, with a focus on the development of litigation and trial skills, efficient management, and the continuous improvement of the delivery of client services.
 He also is active in hiring.

-Mr. Lanstra serves on the adjunct faculty of the Loyola Law School, where he teaches state constitutional law and California initiatives & referenda.
-He also has taught state constitutional law, litigation with the federal government and state civil procedure at the Michigan State University College of Law.
+In addition to writing and speaking, Mr. Lanstra has taught law since his second year out of law school.
+At Loyola Law School in Los Angeles, he has taught courses on state constitutional law and California initiatives and referenda.
+He taught state constitutional law, litigation with the federal government, and state civil procedure at the Michigan State University College of Law.